Alexhuszagh/BreezeStyleSheets/README.md

 ### Git Hooks

 Contributors to BreezeStylesheets should make use of [vcs](/vcs.py) and [scripts](/scripts/) to both install Git hooks and run local tests and typechecking.
-After cloning the repository, developers should first install a pre-commit hook, to ensure their code is formatted and linted prior to commiting:
+After cloning the repository, developers should first install a pre-commit hook, to ensure their code is formatted and linted prior to committing:

 ```bash
 python vcs.py --install-hooks